FernandoRD/ts_check/README.md

 ## Script execution

-When Nagios calls the script it creates a Xvfb and uses it to connect to the windows server and recognizes if the connection was successfull or not, and then executes.
+When Zabbix calls the script it creates a Xvfb and uses it to connect to the windows server and recognizes if the connection was successfull or not, and then executes.

 ### Pictures used in the actual script version